-In the League, we tend to focus our efforts on influencing legislative measures in the US Congress and state and local legislative bodies by preparing testimony, lobbying legislators, and initiating advocacy campaigns on issues of interest to our members.
-We also file lawsuits, file "friend of the court" (amicus) briefs in court cases, and monitor and comment when regulations are being written for executive branch agencies.
+In the League, we tend to focus our efforts on influencing policy measures in the executive branch, including federal agencies and the White House, the US Congress, and state and local legislative or administrative bodies, by preparing testimony, lobbying legislators, and initiating advocacy campaigns on issues of interest to our members.
+We also file and intervene in lawsuits, file "friend of the court" or amicus curiae briefs in court cases, and monitor and comment when regulations are being written for executive branch agencies.
 The following guidelines apply to all these activities.